segmentio/segment-docs/src/connections/destinations/catalog/mixpanel/index.md

 ## Getting Started

-{% include content/connection-modes.md %}
+{{>connection-modes}}

-1. From your Segment UI’s Destinations page click on **Add Destination**.
+1. From your Segment UI's Destinations page click on **Add Destination**.
-2. Search for Mixpanel within the Destinations Catalog and confirm the Source you’d like to connect to.
+2. Search for Mixpanel within the Destinations Catalog and confirm the Source you'd like to connect to.
 3. Copy your Mixpanel "API Secret" and "Token", and paste them into the Connection Settings in Segment.
 4. Enable the destination to start sending your data to Mixpanel.